 Our community has many individuals who face food insecurity.
 There are many in need today and they are having to choose between skipping meals or eating less on a regular basis.
 The Gallatin County Food Pantry is here as a resource to those who need assistance through a difficult time for many reasons.
 We serve the unemployed as well as the underemployed, households whose income does not stretch to cover food expenses, older adults on fixed incomes, temporarily homeless households and many others who are suffering due to unfavorable economic conditions.
 It is our hope that this assistance will ease some of the financial hardships so many are facing and that we will be a bridge of support to alleviate the fear of hunger in our community.

-In 2014 the Gallatin County Food Pantry was formed through the assistance and a generous grant offered by the RC Durr Foundation and the Freestore Foodbank.
-The three year grant is a declining grant set up to lay the foundation for a permanent food pantry in our area.
-To get things started, we began by holding the monthly mobile distributions in the former American Racing warehouse in Warsaw, Kentucky.
+In 2014 the Gallatin County Food Pantry was founded by Lesa Bullard and Tammy Trimble with the help of a generous grant provided by the RC Durr Foundation and the Freestore Foodbank.
+The three year grant helped the ladies lay the foundation for a permanent food pantry.
+They assembled a strong team to get things started and began holding monthly mobile food distributions in the former American Racing warehouse in Warsaw, Kentucky.
 These mobile pantries provided specific food items for healthy meals to over 100 Gallatin County families each month.
 Several months later, the Pantry moved into a permanent location at 205 W. Pearl Street in Warsaw, Kentucky.
-At this site, we sort, store and distribute our monthly food donations and purchases.
+At this site, the all-volunteer team sorts, stores and distributes monthly food donations and purchases.

 Once in a permanent location with Serve Safe Food Handling guidelines being met and fulfilment of the grant requirements, the Pantry was converted from mobile to a Choice Pantry in February 2015.
 This conversion allows participants to select their distribution items to supplement food needs and minimize the need for emergency assistance.

 The Freestore Foodbank has provided continuous training and support as well as healthy guidelines for food selections and nutrition.
 Monthly the Freestore’s delivery truck brings much of our food supply to our door.
-The remainder of our food supply has either been collected through donation barrels or personal/group donations received.
-We also purchase additional items with monetary donations we have received through individuals as well as fundraising efforts.
+The remainder of our food has either been collected through donations or purchased with monetary gifts received through individuals as well as fundraising efforts and local grants.

 With the combined abilities and efforts of our many volunteers, hundreds of families have been served and our volunteers have enjoyed an opportunity to assist their neighbors in need.